DeprecatedLuar/going-vimsane/README.md

 # going-vimsane

-## This project is still under construction and beign updated based on my usage needs, still expeimental but highly functional.
+## This project is still under construction and being updated based on my usage needs, still expeimental but highly functional.
 No install scripts yet sorry

 Visual X11 overlay that shows colored borders when switching between kanata keyboard layers.
 Works with the included `vimsanity.kbd` config for vim-like keyboard navigation.